MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 Section [The Expected Environment for Using Request-Id](#The-Expected-Environment-for-Using-Request-Id) explains motivation of this format.

-This protocol defines a strict `Request-Id` field format and a set of fall back rules that allows to experiment and move the protocol forward while keeping systems following the protocol with the required information.
+This protocol defines a strict `Request-Id` field format and a set of fall back rules that allow to experiment and move the protocol forward while keeping systems following the protocol with the required information.

 `Request-Id` should follow the following format: